We’ve all done silly things to save money.

 Use Free WiFi

-I’m using this trick now as I sit here writing this article, and I know many people take advantage of it on a daily basis.
+I’m using this trick now as I sit here writing this article, and I know many people take advantage of it daily.

 While I do pay for WIFI in my home, I regularly take advantage of the WIFI offered at businesses.
-I’ve used the WIFI at universities, work, Starbucks, McDonald’s, and a plethora of other places.
+I’ve used the WIFI at universities, work, Starbucks, McDonald’s, and many other places.

 There was even a time I connected to a neighbor’s WIFI.

-Although I can’t avoid paying for WIFI now that I have a business and stream all my television, there are many people who do without that $50 a month expense by using the free WIFI offered by businesses.
+Although I can’t avoid paying for WIFI now that I have a business and stream all my television, many people do without that $50 a month expense by using the free WIFI offered by businesses.

 Money saved = potentially $50 or more a month.